Germany: Evacuees from Afghanistan land in Frankfurt | DW | 18.08.2021

 An earlier flight on Tuesday had brought the first personnel evacuated from the German embassy in Afghanistan.
 They landed at Berlin's Schönefeld airport.

 A third military A400M transport aircraft left Kabul late on Tuesday, bringing another 139 people to Tashkent.
-More than 260 people have been evacuated from Afghanistan by the Bundeswehr so far.
+More than 260 people have been evacuated from Afghanistan by the German army so far.

 The German government came under heavy criticism after the first evacuation mission left Kabul with just seven people on board on Monday.